OUR VIEWS ON BHUTAN TREKKING:

 Our US Partner

-Jamin have lead the groups from Nat Geo team in Tibet in 2013.
-You can find his blog where many tourists from all over the world use his blog for information to book the tour in Nepal, Tibet and Bhutan.
+Jamin have lead the groups from the Nat Geo team in Tibet in 2013.
+You can find his blog for information to book the tour in Nepal, Tibet, and Bhutan.
+The blog recommends only the locals tour operator for Tibet, Nepa,l and Bhutan.
 Check his website The Land of Snows.

-He personally leads two small group of high end clients to Nepal, Tibet and Bhutan every year.
-The group is not more than 12 people and If you wish to join this small group tours to this amazing 3 country of Himalayas drop us the mail.
-We already started receiving mail for 2021 fall season booking.
+He personally leads two small groups of high-end clients to Nepal, Tibet, and Bhutan every year.
+The group is not more than 12 people.
+If you wish to join this small-group tour to these amazing 3 countries of the Himalayas drop us the mail.
+We already started receiving mail for the 2022 fall season booking.

 Our Nepal Partner